mkalpar/robot-battle-simulation/README.md

 # robot-battle-simulation

-Solution for a coding challenge for a job application

 # Robot
 A robot is characterized by 5 parameters: attack, shield, speed, location and energy.
 - Attack (A): represent the explosive power of the missile.